webstercharly/Image-Pixelator/README.md

 # Image Pixelator

 ## Overview
-`ImagePixelatorWebApp` is a user-friendly web tool that transforms regular images into stunning pixel art.
+`Image Pixelator` is a user-friendly web tool that transforms regular images into stunning pixel art.
 Utilizing TailwindCSS for styling, it offers a sleek user interface for uploading images and adjusting pixelation parameters such as scale, bit depth, brightness, contrast, hue, saturation, and lightness.
 The application supports exporting the pixelated result as CSS shadow-based pixel art, providing a novel approach to creating pixel art directly from your browser.

 ## Features
 - Image upload and preview functionality.